If you are looking for information on any of my satellite grid expeditions, go here: https://www.qrz.com/db/N4UFO/P

 Here are my confirmed/worked satellite grids as of 18 MAR 2017.
 Confirmed are in red, worked but not confirmed are in blue.

-I got back on the air in the summer of 2010 with a new call after a 5 year hiatus.
-I am QRV on 160-6m with a Kenwood TS-690s, using an MC-43s hand mic, Kent SP-1 paddle, HK5A Ham Keyer, a J-38 straight key, an MFJ-929 tuner and a Signalink USB for digital.
-Also pictured is a Kenwood TR-751a 2m all mode rig and an Icom IC-451a all mode UHF rig for use on satellites, an Astron SS-25 power supply and the rotor controllers for both the satellite and the HF beam antennas.
-(The black box under the digital clock is for switching the CW keys between rigs.)
+I got back on the air in the summer of 2010 with a new callsign after a 5 year hiatus.
+I am QRV on 160m-70cm with a Yaesu FT-847 "Earth Station", using an electret condenser hand mic, Kent SP-1 paddle through a HK5A Ham Keyer, a J-38 straight key, an MFJ-929 antenna tuner and a Signalink USB for digital.
+Also pictured is an Astron SS-25 power supply, an Ameritron RCS-4 remote antenna switch and the rotor controller for the 6m beam as well as the AZ-EL rotor controller and digital interface for my satellite antennas.

 And just in case you were wondering, there are two "UFOs" in Statesville, NC: W4UFO

 7973497 Last modified: 2017-03-18 04:32:40, 9314 bytes

 You must be logged in to file a report on this page